typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

+### Assign an attribute to an entity as a unique identifier
 To assign a unique attribute to an entity, we use the `key` keyword followed by the attribute's label.

 <div class="tabs dark">